Nemandza82/Symd/README.md

 # Symd
 C++ header only template library designed to make it easier to write high-performance (vector, multi-threaded), image and data processing code on modern machines.
-It automatically generates vector (SIMD, SSE, AVX, NEON) code.
+It automatically generates vector (SIMD, SSE, AVX, NEON) code. bfloat16 is supported.

 ## Requirements